MarkusBiggus/SonnenBackup/README.md

 Let Batterie deplete and rely on Black Start feature.  \
 Should Black Start feature not work after solar production can resume, use generator power to restart the battery.
 "Green charging" recharge strategy will not charge the battery from generator power.

-*Do NOT use generator power to recharge the batterie without assurance from manufacturer that you have a supported configuration for your Sonnen Batterie with your model generator.*
+*Do NOT use generator power to recharge the batterie without assurance from manufacturer that you have a supported configuration for your sonnenBatterie with your model generator.*

 # Confirmed Supported Batteries